+(Begins in grade 4) (Begins in grade 4) (Begins grade 4)

+Range of Writing.

+W.2.10.
+EEW.2.10.
+EEW.2.10.

-(Begins in grade 4) (Begins in grade 4) (Begins grade 4) Range of Writing.
-W 0.40 FFW 0.40 EEW 0.40 W.2.10.
-(Begins in grade 3) EEW.2.10.
-(Begins in grade 3) EEW.2.10.
-(Begins in grade 3) Speaking and Listening (Begins in grade 3) (begins in grade 3) Comprehension and Collaboration.
-Comprehension and Conaboration.
+(Begins in grade 3) (Begins in grade 3) (Begins in grade 3)

+Speaking and Listening

+Comprehension and Collaboration.

 SL.2.1.
 Participate in collaborative conversations with diverse partners about Grade 2 topics and texts with peers and adults in small and larger groups.
 SL.2.1.a.
 Follow agreed-upon rules for discussions (e.g., gaining the floor in respectful ways, listening to others with care, speaking one at a time about the topics and texts under discussion).
 SL.2.1.b.
 Build on others' talk in conversations by linking their comments to the remarks of others.
 EESL.2.1.ab.
 Engage in multiple, conversational - turn exchanges with peers and adults in small groups on various topics.
 Level IV Students will: EESL.2.1.ab.
 Engage in multiple-turn exchanges with peers and adults in small groups.
-EX.
+Ex.
 After shared reading of a story, take two or more conversational turns to communicate with peers about favorite parts of the story.
-EX.
+Ex.
 During literacy center time, take multiple turns with peers talking as they work sorting picture and word cards.
-EX.
-Offer own opinion about a fable that builds on the opinion of a peer (e.g., "Pear, b., bring."
-I didn't like it."
-The student replies, "Me either.") and then continue as peer replies (e.g., "I was boring.") by adding more (e.g., "Yeah, b., bring.")
-EX.
-During center time, a peer starts talking about the project he is making (e.g., "I'm gonna make a big one.") and the student adds (e.g., "I want one.") when the peer replies (e.g., "You can make a big one."), continue the exchange (e.g., "too hard.").
+Ex.
+Other own opinion about a fable that builds on the opinion of a peer (e.g., Peer says, 1' didn't like it."
+The student replies, "Me either.") and then continue as peer replies (e.g., "It was boring.") by adding more (e.g., "Yeah, boring.").
+Ex.
+During center time, a peer stats talking about the project he is making (e.g., "In gonna make a big one.") and the student adds (e.g., "I want one.") when the peer replies (e.g., "You can make a big one."), continue the exchange (e.g., "to hard.").
 Level III Students will: EESL.2.1.ab.
 Engage in multiple-turn exchanges with peers or adults in small groups.
-EX.
-After shared reading of a fable in a small group, take turns talking about the fable with the teacher's involvement.
-EX.
-During lunchtime, communicate about the weekend taking multiple turns with peers and adults who are stitting at the table.
-EX.
-Offer a comment about a fable read in a small group that shows agreement or disagreement with a peer (e.g., "It wasn't scary."
+Ex.
+After shared reading of a fable in a small group that shows agreement or disagreement with a peer (e.g., "Tt wasn't scary."
 "I liked it more.").
-EX.
+Ex.
+During snack time when a peer starts talking about the fable with the teacher's involvement.
+Ex.
 During snack time when a peer starts talking about a favorite TV show, add more by selecting the name of their favorite show from a multiple message communication system.
 Level II Students will: EESL.2.1.ab.
 Engage in conversation with individual peers.
-EX.
-While at a literacy center working with letters and words, when a peer hands the student a letter and says, "You need this one?" and the student teplies, "No. bi" The peer finds a letter b and says, "This one?"
-The student replies, "You'ne welcome."
-EX.
-When the snack helper asks, "What do you want?" and holds up the white milk and chocolate milk, look directly at the chocolate Ex.
-Use a single message voice output device to say, "I know something about that."
-When a teacher makes a comment about the book during shared reading.
+Ex.
+Mile at a literacy center working with letters and words, when a peer hands the student replies, "You need this one?" and the student replies, "No. 1".
+The peer ring a letter b and says.
+"This one?"
+The student replies, "You has bow opinion of story when asked by the teacher.
+Ex.
+When the snack helper asks, "Mhat do you want?" and holds up the white milk and chocale milk, look directly at the chocolate mi